 No, she could've just Apparated inside.

 Standing up and heading towards the door, he wondered who it was.
 Hopefully not a reporter.
 If they found out where he lived, he's gonna have to move out again.
-It seemed highly improbable, though.
+It seems highly improbable, though.
 He purposely picked a location at a countryside village unknown by most wizards, so they can't possibly have found him, especially not this early.

 He muttered the spell to change the floating fairy lights into Muggle light bulbs just in case and opened the door.